How NOT to Use Spray Foam at Home

 Spray foam is a great insulation option, but it is especially demanding to apply because it is sticky and drys quickly.
 The instructions that come with spray foam have to be followed exactly in order to achieve optimal results.
-In fact, it is incredibly important to study the instructions so you can avoid how not to use spray foam in your home.
-Here’s what you shouldn’t do when using spray foam in your home:
+In fact, it is incredibly important to study the instructions so you can avoid how not to use it.

 1. Buy Expired Spray Foam

-Like food, expanding foam is best when it’s fresh, or at least not expired.
-So always make sure you’re getting a fresh batch by checking the ‘best by’ date on the bottom of the can before you purchase it.
+Like food, expanding foam is best when it’s fresh or at least not expired.
+So always make sure you’re getting a fresh batch by checking the `Best by’ date on the bottom of the can.

 2. Leave Your Hands, Arms and Eyes Exposed

-Expanding foam is nearly impossible to keep off of your hands, and once it’s there, it’s equally hard to get it off.
-So unless you want to wear the foam until it wears off, put on gloves.
+Expanding foam is nearly impossible to keep off your hands.
+And once it’s there, it’s equally hard to get it off.
+So unless you want to wear the foam for awhile, put on gloves.
 Disposable vinyl or nitrile gloves are a good choice.
-And make sure to wear old clothes because you’ll probably get foam on those, too.
-When working on larger insulation projects like sound-proofing, disposable coveralls with a hood, and gloves, a face mask, and eye protection should be worn.
+And wear old clothes because you’ll probably get foam on those, too.
+When working on larger insulation projects like sound-proofing, choose disposable coveralls with a hood, along with gloves, a face mask and eye protection.

 3. Use Spray Foam Around Electrical Boxes

-When there is no insulation between the back of an electrical box and an outside wall, it may be possible to add some insulation behind it.
-However, be careful not to get the foam inside the box because it will jamb up parts and many spray foams are flammable.
-To avoid this problem, use low-expanding foam behind the electrical box, which fills gaps without applying force.
+When there is no insulation between the back of an electrical box and an outside wall, it may be possible to add insulation behind it.
+However, be careful not to get the foam inside the box because it will jam up parts.
+Plus, many spray foams are flammable.
+So be sure to use low-expanding foam behind the electrical box, which fills gaps without applying force.
 See how you can seal drafts around electrical outlets.

 4. Use Spray Foam Around Recessed Ceiling Canister Lights

 These lights are a prime area for heat loss, but be careful about some types of spray foam insulation around the top of ceiling light boxes.
 This can trap heat and increase the danger of fire.
 So make sure recessed canister lights are rated for close contact with insulation before enclosing them in this way.
-However, you can still fill air gaps around the electrical boxes for recessed light fixtures with an appropriately sized gasket.
+You can still fill air gaps around the electrical boxes for recessed light fixtures with an appropriately sized gasket.
 Here’s a case for why you should use spray foam over fiberglass insulation.

-5. Spray Foam Around Windows and Doors is A-Ok
+5. Spray Foam Around Windows and Doors is OK

 6. Set the Can Wherever